Global stocks fall after Fed steps up inflation fight

 AP Business Writer

-BEIJING (AP) — Global stock markets sank Thursday after the U.S. Federal Reserve delivered another big interest rate hike to cool galloping inflation and raised its outlook for more increases.

-London and Frankfurt declined after Switzerland’s central bank also raised its benchmark lending rate by its biggest margin to date.
-The Philippines’ central bank also announced a rate hike.

 Shanghai, Tokyo and Hong Kong declined.
-The yen fell to a 24-year low against the dollar after Japan’s central bank left its key lending rate unchanged, then moved higher following an intervention by the bank in the foreign exchange market.
+The dollar rose to 146 yen — a 24-year low — after the Bank of Japan left its key lending rate unchanged, and then fell to about 142 yen after what a top finance official said was a rare intervention by the central bank.

+Masato Kanda, the vice minister of finance for international affairs, confirmed the intervention.
+However, it was unclear exactly what form it took, and the BOJ does not usually announce such moves itself.

+Earlier Thursday, the BOJ left its benchmark lending rate at minus 0.1% and its ultra-loose monetary policy unchanged, underscoring its divergence with the U.S. strategy of higher interest rates, which have led investors to buy the dollar.

 Wall Street’s benchmark S&P 500 index fell 1.7% to a two-month low after the Fed raised its key lending rate Wednesday by 0.75 percentage points to a 14-year high.
 The Fed indicated it expects that rate to be a full percentage point higher by year’s end than it did three months ago.